ThingsCon is a global initiative to explore and promote the development of fair, responsible, and human-centric technologies for the IoT and beyond.

 Our publications are free to access and provide practitioners with an open environment for reflection & collaborative action.
 Read our publications.

-Our yearly conference is in Rotterdam on December 6-7th 2018.
+Our yearly conference is in December.
 Smaller, more frequent ThingsCon Salons and other events take place throughout the year across the globe.
 You’re invited to join us.

 With this organically grown, trust-based setup we’re in a great position to do what we set out to do: Promote a responsible IoT and make sure that IoT works well for everyone.